 Volunteer as a teacher in Fiji and work with children in rural areas on the outskirts of Nadi.
 You’ll focus on teaching English and supporting the work of local teachers.
 This is a great way to get practical teaching work experience in Fiji while helping children at the same time.
-It will add value to your CV, and could help your future career.
+It will add value to your resume, and could help your future career.

 Tourism is a driving force for Fiji’s economy.
 To access better employment opportunities, it’s important to speak English and be confident communicating with visitors.
 This is why we need your help in classrooms in Fiji.
 Your main role is to teach English, and encourage your students to practice speaking with you as much as possible.

 You will be based in one of two bustling cities on Fiji’s west coast and live with a local host family.
 This will be your home away from home and you’ll learn all about Fijian hospitality, culture, and traditions.

 Children aged 3-14 must be accompanied by at least one adult paying full price

 We offer discounts for families and groups of friends travelling together.
 Call us on (+1) 212 244 7234 for more info.